 - (1) The Grievance Committee may meet as often as necessary to fulfill its responsibilities.
-Meetings may be called, rescheduled, postponed or cancelled at the discretion of the Chair as long as the procedure requirements stated in Section J. (9) and (10) are met.
+Meetings may be called, rescheduled, postponed or cancelled for any appropriate purpose by the Chair.
 The Grievance Committee may meet following Board meetings to hear complaints and grievances.
 All meetings will function under the "Government in the Sunshine Law."
 All meetings will provide opportunity for public comments on the agenda. - (2) Notice of Meetings.
 Notices and tentative agendas shall be provided to the Florida Commission for the Transportation, Committee members and other interested parties at least two weeks prior to the meeting.
 Meeting notices shall include the date, time, location, general nature/subject of the meeting, a contact person and phone number to call for additional information and to request accessible formats. - (3) Quorum.
 At all meetings of the Grievance Committee, the presence in person of a majority of the voting members shall be necessary and sufficient to constitute a quorum for the transaction of business.
 In the absence of a quorum, those present may, without notice other than by announcement at the meeting, recess the meeting from time to time, until a quorum shall be present.
 At any such recessed meeting, any business may be transacted which might have been transacted at the meeting as originally called. - (4) Voting.
 A majority vote is required for actions by the Grievance Committee.
 As required by Section 286.012, Florida Statutes, all Grievance Committee members, including the Chair, must vote on all official actions taken by the Grievance Committee except when there appears to be a possible conflict of interest with a member or members of the Grievance Committee.